Numerical Optimization of Eigenvalues of Hermitian Matrix Functions: Convergence Analysis

-We furthermore require each piece $f_j$ to be analytic along every line in ${\mathbb R}^d$, which implies the existence of a scalar $\gamma > 0$ satisfying (\ref{eq:gamma_bound}).
+We furthermore require each piece $\tilde{\lambda}_j$ to be analytic along every line in ${\mathbb R}^d$, and exploit the existence of a scalar $\gamma$ that satisfies (\ref{eq:lb_sec_der}).
 Our convergence analysis depends on the scalars $\mu$ and $\gamma$.
 We now establish the convergence of Algorithm~\ref{alg1} to a global minimizer of (P).